davidtkramer/typical-data/README.md

 Factories provide a flexible DSL to customize how your objects are created.
 Factories are designed to integrate with a [database](#database), but can also be used standalone.

 Factories are created using the `createFactory` function.
 It supports two different forms to define factories: an "attributes" notation and a "builder callback" notation.
 The "attributes" notation lets you quickly define simple attribute-only factories.
-The "builder callback" notation lets you define more complex factories with attributes and [transient params](#transient-params), [traits](#traits), or [afterBuild](#after-build-hooks) hooks.
+The "builder callback" notation lets you define more complex factories with attributes, [transient params](#transient-params), [traits](#traits), and [afterBuild](#after-build-hooks) hooks.

 #### Attributes Notation